devbjackson/churn-prediction-platform/README.md

 - **Model Training**: Logistic Regression model trained on customer churn data.
 - **Python ML API**: FastAPI-based REST API for serving ML predictions.
 - **C# Backend API**: ASP.NET Core backend that communicates with the Python ML service.
+- **React Frontend**: A user-friendly interface built with React to interact with the prediction service.
+Users can input customer data manually, load sample or random data, and receive real-time churn predictions with confidence scores.
-- **Multi-Service Architecture**: Microservices architecture with separate Python ML and C# backend services.
+- **Multi-Service Architecture**: Microservices architecture with separate Python ML, C# backend, and React frontend services.
 - **Docker Compose Support**: Complete containerization with service orchestration.
 - **Production-Ready**: Saves trained model and column structure for consistent predictions on new data.